Combating Identity Theft

-Every year, millions of people are victims of identity theft.
+Every year, millions of people become victims of identity theft.
 Identity theft can be considered anything from a complete stranger hacking into your accounts or opening credit cards in your name, to the unfortunate circumstance of a friend or family member using your information for their own personal gain.
-Either way, the results can be dreadful -- ranging from personal bankruptcy to outrageous credit card debt settlement.
+Either way, the results can be dreadful – ranging from personal bankruptcy to outrageous credit card debt settlement needs.

 Unfortunately, no matter what you do to protect yourself, you may still become a victim.
 Data breaches are constantly making the news as numerous financial institutions and retail stores are being hacked into.
 We, as consumers, cannot prevent a rogue employee from stealing company information and selling it to others for profit.

-- Beware of “phishing" these are e-mails from what appears to be a bank advising you that they need to “update your information.”
-It will look very official, and may even have an “official” logo.
-Your bank will not request that you turn over this sensitive information over the internet by e-mailing you a request or sending you an automated phone call asking you for it.
+- Beware of “phishing” emails from what appears to be a bank advising you that they need to “update your information.”
+It will look very official and may even have an “official” logo.
+Your bank will not request that you turn over this sensitive information over the internet by emailing you a request or sending you an automated phone call asking you for it.
 Your bank already has your information and will not ask you to put yourself at risk by asking for it in these ways.

 - Use cash where possible for smaller purchases.
 Sure, it is more convenient to make all your purchases on one card.
-But the inconvenience of dealing with the numbers on that card being scanned and used by someone else far outweighs the short-term convenience.
+But the risk of numbers on that card being scanned and used by someone else is greater than the short-term convenience of carrying cash.

 - Report it to the police.
-The police are besieged with many similar complaints, and though they are not likely to apprehend and prosecute the culprit, a police report is of supreme importance in restoring your name.
-A local police station may be reluctant to assist you, but you must be persistent.
-Explain that you need to file the report, not to pressure the police to search for and arrest the thief
+The police are besieged with many similar complaints, but a police report can be of supreme importance in restoring your name.
+A local police station may be reluctant to assist you, but we urge you to be persistent.
+Explain that you need to file the report and will not pressure the police to search for and arrest the thief.

 - Contact companies that have opened accounts in your name that you know you did not apply for.
 You must advise them that the account was opened fraudulently.
 That company will most likely want you to sign an affidavit.
 Do so, and agree to cooperate with them in any manner you can.

 If you believe you are a potential victim of identity theft, we can help.
-Check out our Identity Theft Kit or contact us or call us at 888-822-1777 to set up a free case review.
+Ask about our Identity Theft Kit or contact us.